snare/binjatron/README.md

 Right clicking anywhere in the binary view and selecting `Sync with Voltron` will start the Voltron client in a background thread within Binary Ninja to watch Voltron for updates.

-If you set a breakpoint in your inferior (here using the test inferior included with Voltron loaded in both Binary Ninja and LLDB, with a breakpoint set at `main` in LLDB) and run it, when the debugger stops at the breakpoint the address at which the breakpoint is set will be selected in Binary Ninja.

-The current instruction pointer in the debugger will also be highlighted in BN (in red by default).
-When the debugger is stepped, or continued and another breakpoint is hit, the instruction at the new instruction pointer will be highlighted.
+The current instruction pointer in the debugger will be highlighted in BN (in red by default).
+When the debugger is stepped, or continued and another breakpoint is hit, the highlighted instruction will be updated.

 ![binjatron](http://i.imgur.com/NQuKhfD.png)